How To Make Malvertisers Pay

 Blocklisting is a way to provide “batched” protection against malvertising.
 Web pages use blocklist tools as a way to identify a known malicious advertisement.
 These URLs or code snippets are tied to malicious actors and the unwanted ads are not accepted during the bidding process.

 As an anti-malvertising solution, blocklisting is activated during the ad selection process, but before the creative renders meaning the bad actors don’t pay for their impression.
-Thus, no actual negative ROI.
+Thus, there is no negative ROI.

 The Weaknesses of Malware Scanning

-Prescanning has been around for some time, and the fact that it is a go-to strategy (and common knowledge) means it's well known by bad actors and expert malvertisers have had plenty of time to learn effective workarounds.
+Pre-scanning has been around for some time, and the fact that it is a go-to strategy (and common knowledge) means it's well known by bad actors.
+Expert malvertisers have had plenty of time to find effective workarounds.

 The Weaknesses of Blocklisting